istio/istio.io/content/en/blog/2023/traffic-for-ambient-and-sidecar/index.md

 Network traffic path of a request from the `sleep` pod (sidecar mode) to the `httpbin` pod (ambient mode) is depicted in the top half of the diagram above.

 **(1) (2) (3) (4)** the `sleep` container sends a request to `httpbin`.
 The request is intercepted by iptables rules and directed to port `15001` on the sidecar in the `sleep` pod.
-Then, the sidecar handles the request and routes the traffic based on the configuration received from istiod (control plane).
-Next, the sidecar forwards the traffic to an IP address corresponding to the `httpbin` pod on node B.
+Then, the sidecar handles the request and routes the traffic based on the configuration received from istiod (control plane) forwarding the traffic to an IP address corresponding to the `httpbin` pod on node B.

-**(5) (6)**  After the request is sent to the device pair (`veth httpbin <-> eth0 inside httpbin pod`), the request is intercepted and forwarded using the iptables and route rules to the `istioin` device on the node B where `httpbin` pod is running by following its iptables and route rules.
+**(5) (6)** After the request is sent to the device pair (`veth httpbin <-> eth0 inside httpbin pod`), the request is intercepted and forwarded using the iptables and route rules to the `istioin` device on node B where `httpbin` pod is running by following its iptables and route rules.
 The `istioin` device on node B and the `pistion` device inside the ztunnel pod on the same node are connected by a [Geneve](https://www.rfc-editor.org/rfc/rfc8926.html) tunnel.

 **(7) (8)** After the request enters the `pistioin` device of the ztunnel pod, the iptables rules in the ztunnel pod intercept and redirect the traffic through port 15008 on the ztunnel proxy running inside the pod.

-**(9)** The traffic getting into the port 15008 would be considered as a inbound request, then ztunnel will forward the request to the `httpbin` pod in the same node B.
+**(9)** The traffic getting into the port 15008 would be considered as a inbound request, and the ztunnel will then forward the request to the `httpbin` pod in the same node B.

 ### Network traffic path analysis of sidecar mode `sleep` to ambient mode `httpbin` via waypoint proxy

-Comparing with the top part of the diagram, the bottom part inserts a waypoint proxy in the path between `sleep`, ztunnel and `httpbin` pods.
-The Istio control plane has all information of service and configuration of the service mesh.
-When `helloworld` pod is deployed with a waypoint proxy, the EDS configuration of `helloworld` service received by sidecar of `sleep` pod will be changed to the type of `envoy_internal_address`.
+Comparing with the top part of the diagram, the bottom part inserts a waypoint proxy in the path between the `sleep`, ztunnel and `httpbin` pods.
+The Istio control plane has all the service information and configuration of the service mesh.
+When `helloworld` pod is deployed with a waypoint proxy, the EDS configuration of `helloworld` service received by the `sleep` pod sidecar will be changed to the type of `envoy_internal_address`.
 This causes that the request traffic going through the sidecar to be forwarded to port 15008 of the waypoint proxy on node C via the [HTTP Based Overlay Network (HBONE)](https://docs.google.com/document/d/1Ofqtxqzk-c_wn0EgAXjaJXDHB9KhDuLe-W3YGG67Y8g/edit) protocol.

-Waypoint proxy is an instance of the Envoy proxy and forwards the request to the `helloworld` pod based on the routing configuration received from the control plane.
-Once traffic reaches the `veth` on node D, it follows the same path as the previous scenario
+Waypoint proxy is an instance of Envoy proxy and forwards the request to the `helloworld` pod based on the routing configuration received from the control plane.
+Once traffic reaches the `veth` on node D, it follows the same path as the previous scenario.

 ## Wrapping up